upstackpilot0710/django-landing-page/README.md

-# Landing-Page
+# Django Landing Page

-A simple Django Landing Page for organizations.
-Simple to deploy.
+A simple Django coming soon landing page for organizations.
+Easy to deploy and customize.

 ## Table of contents
 * [General info](#general-info)